 NOTE: Auto-looping requires the track BPM to be set.
-See "Set Auto BPM" on page 11.
+SEE "SET AUTO BPM" ON PAGE 11.

-The A-Slot
+THE A-SLOT

-A special loop slot 'A' exists for autolooping.
+A special loop slot 'A' exists for auto-looping.
 The act of using the auto-loop buttons sets a loop in the 'A' slot, following the rules above.
 Turning a loop off using the auto-loop buttons returns you to the loop slot that you were previously in at the time you started auto-looping.
 Turning the loop off using the LOOP button leaves you in the 'A' slot.
 The 'A' slot is not saved to disk automatically, pressing 'save' saves the loop to the first empty slot in 1-9.

-Auto-looping shortcut keys are alt-1 to 5 for the Left Deck, and alt-6 to 0 for the Right Deck.
-They correspond to the looping buttons as laid out on screen. ie. if the onscreen buttons display 1 2 4 8 16 beat loops, alt-1 triggers a 1 beat loop, and alt-5 triggers a 16 beat loop.
+Auto-looping shortcut keys are alt-1 to 5 for the left deck, and alt-6 to 0 for the right deck.
+They correspond to the looping buttons as laid out on screen. ie. if the onscreen buttons display 1 2 4 8 16 bar loops, alt-1 triggers 1 bar loop, and alt-5 triggers a 16 bar loop.